-However, three multi-night stays at Riverside over the past three months (all since it completed its 2012 renovation) confirm that Disney’s Port Orleans Riverside Resort remains the third best of the moderate resorts for first time family visitors.
+I’ve stayed at Riverside nine times since I started this site, most recently in September 2015.
+These visits confirm that Disney’s Port Orleans Riverside Resort remains the third best of the moderate resorts for first time family visitors.

 (For what the moderates provide, and how they compare to the other Disney World resort classes, click here)

 You can have a wonderful visit at any Walt Disney World resort.